Guides

 Caution

-• Please manage the local player creation code to exist only once in the client script.
+• Please make sure that there is only one local player creation code in the client script.

-• If the same player is created multiple times, the CreatePlayerWithUserId() script may be called elsewhere as well.
+• If multiple identical players are created, the CreatePlayerWithUserId() script may be being called elsewhere.

 STEP 3 : Run